E-filing made easy

-If you are in similar situation and would like to seek relief from Records Management Services, please
+If you are in similar situation and would like to work out a solution, do not hesitate to contact us to

-The Sydney Medical School Postgraduate Student Administration handles the admission and progression documentation for the schools of Medicine, Nursing, Dentistry and Pharmacy combined – which amounts to a great deal of paperwork.
+The Sydney Medical School (SMS) Administration handles the admission and documentation for the postgraduate student administration of Medicine, Nursing, Dentistry and Pharmacy Schools combined.
+This amounts to a great deal of paperwork.

-To do this, barcodes were embedded in SMS’s document templates – each barcode creating a component of an agreed naming convention.
-When scanned and picked up by Ezescan these barcodes automatically name the documents and attach them to the correct student file in TRIM.
-SMS then conduct a quality assurance step on the uploaded documents to ensure that the electronic copy matches the paper version.
+When SMS Administration began scanning and uploading their files via Records Online, ARMS offered to streamline this process to ensure the files could be uploaded in bulk and completely automated through our Ezescan software.
+To do this, barcodes were embedded in SMS’s document templates, ensuring each barcode was standardized with an agreed naming convention.
+Using Ezescan, these barcodes automatically named the documents and attached them to the correct student file in TRIM.
+SMS then conducted a quality check on the uploaded documents to ensure the electronic copies were replicas of the paper versions.